-Re-execution of tests – To ensure that the new code meets all required specifications it has to pass the tests.
+Re-execution of tests – To ensure that the new code meets all required specifications, it must pass the tests.

 Refactoring –The refactoring process focuses on stabilizing and improving the code.
 Refactoring involves the following aspects:

-Removing code duplication that may be caused by the addition of new functionality.
+Removing code duplication that the addition of new functionality may cause.

 Increasing code efficiency without affecting its functionality.